Q: How much do you charge to help me?

 A: If your husband worked at least 40 quarters (10 years) and paid US taxes during that time, then you will likely qualify for Medicare based on his work history.

 A: This is a common question.
 It is hard to buy something you feel like you don’t need.
-Medicare Part D is voluntary.
-So, technically, you don’t have to sign up if you decide not to.
-However, if you don’t sign up when first eligible and do not have coverage at work acceptable to Medicare, you will face a Late Enrollment Penalty when you finally do sign up later.
+Medicare Part D is voluntary so, technically, you don’t have to sign up.
+However, if you don’t have drug coverage acceptable to Medicare, you will face a Late Enrollment Penalty should you sign up later.

 The good news is that there are usually relatively inexpensive plans available for situations like this.